prob140/textbook/_chapters/Chapter_03/03_Equality.md

 We say that $N_H$ and $N_T$ are *equal in distribution*.

 In general, two random variables $X$ and $Y$ are equal in distribution if they have the same probability distribution.

+That is, they have the same set of possible values and the same probabilities for all those values.

-This is denoted
+Equality in distribution is denoted as

 $$
 X \stackrel{d}{=} Y